LukaHarambasic/betBot/README.md

 # betBot for [kicktipp.de](https://www.kicktipp.de/)

-> Happy for PRs and if you find a nice way to deploy this for non technical users.
+> Happy for PRs and if you find a nice way to deploy this for non-technical users.

-## Why?
+## Why do you need this?

 I'm a handball fan, but I like to bet with my friends.
 I also know myself, and I know that I would forget to bet one day and then my chances to win are near zero.
 And if that I have at least a bet on each match during the group phase.

-## Open topics / ideas

-- [ ] Future proof for final rounds - currently only the group phase is working
-- [ ] Dockerfile
-- [ ] Publish to dockerhub
-- [ ] Find one click deploy solution
-- [ ] Add tests
-- [ ] Check for typos
-- [ ] Restructure the project
+## How does it work?

+Kicktipp.de provides betting odds from third party providers.
+This little program takes the odds and transform them into goals.
+Everything with a little random factor.
+Every run should look a little bit different as the one before.
+It also won't look the same as you can define your favorite team and even how much bonus goals it gets.
+Of course you could do some fancy machine learning stuff, and I would love to see it and especially compare both concepts.

-## How to use
+## How to use?

 1. Check that you have the right Node.js version - [install Node.js](https://nodejs.org/en/download/).
 ```bash